Markism-JA/Echoes-of-Bathala/docs/thesis_documentation/01_Introduction/05-SCOPE_AND_LIMITATION_OF_THE_STUDY.md

     b.
 Equipment Creation - Executes the core, non-reversible steps of the crafting process, from consuming materials to determining the item's final attributes.

   - b.1.
 Combine Item - Definitive step where the required input materials are simultaneously and authoritatively removed from the player's inventory and consumed by the system.

   - b.2.
 Apply Stats - Generates the base stats or attributes for the new item.

   - b.3.
 Success or Failure -Executes the calculation to determine the outcome of the craft.

     c.
 Equipment Creation Logic - Contains the logic for the entire flow of crafting process.

 - **3.7 Baku Forge System (Fungible Token Faucet)**

     This server-side module manages the player-driven conversion of in-game resources (Perlas) into the on-chain fungible token (BAKU).
 This is a primary economic faucet.

     a.
 Context Validation - Verifies the player is interacting with the correct NPC or is within the designated "Baku Forge" zone.

     b.
 Resource Cost Manager - Calculates and deducts the required amount of Perlas from the player's off-chain inventory (Game Database).

     c.
 Conversion Rate Logic - Applies the current server-defined exchange rate.

     d.
 Token Request Emitter - Upon successful validation and resource deduction, this component generates a secure request to the Crypto Request Router to mint or transfer the calculated BAKU amount to the player's linked wallet.

 - **3.8 NFT Minting System**

     This server-side module handles the player-initiated process of converting a specific, eligible in-game item (from the Game Database) into a permanent Non-Fungible Token (NFT) on the blockchain.

     a.
 Item Eligibility Check - Validates that the item submitted by the player (e.g., a "Legendary" crafted weapon) is eligible for tokenization.

     b.
 Minting Cost Manager - Calculates and deducts the required cost for minting, which could be BAKU tokens, non-crypto currency, or other rare materials.

     c.
 Item State Conversion - Authoritatively flags the item in the Game Database as "tokenized," linking it to its future on-chain ID and making it non-volatile.

     d.
 NFT Request Emitter - Securely packages the item's metadata (stats, name, rarity, ID) and sends a minting request to the Crypto Request Router to create the NFT on the blockchain.

 - **3.9 Character Progression System**

     This is the authoritative server-side counterpart to the client's Progression System.
 It manages the permanent, non-volatile state of a character's growth, abilities, and skills, ensuring all progression is validated and legitimate.

     a.
-Experience and Leveling Manager Authoritatively handles all experience point (XP) gain and the leveling-up process.
+Experience and Leveling Manager - Authoritatively handles all experience point (XP) gain and the leveling-up process.
 It receives XP "grant" commands from other systems (like Quest Engine and Loot System) and calculates when a character levels up, triggering the availability of new points or skills.

     b.
-Attribute Manager Manages the "bank" of available attribute points (e.g., Strength, Intellect) for a character.
+Attribute Manager - Manages the "bank" of available attribute points (e.g., Strength, Intellect) for a character.
 It validates and processes all player requests to allocate these points, then updates the character's base stats in the Game Database.

     c.
-Class & Profession Manager (Separate and related) Contains the definitive logic, rules, and skill trees for all player classes (Anito's Heir System) and professions (Blacksmith and Craftsmith).
+Class & Profession Manager (Separate and related) - Contains the definitive logic, rules, and skill trees for all player classes (Anito's Heir System) and professions (Blacksmith and Craftsmith).
 It manages the character's current level in each and validates all requests to learn or upgrade class-specific abilities or profession-specific recipes.

     d.
-Skill Manager Manages the authoritative list of skills a character has learned.
+Skill Manager - Manages the authoritative list of skills a character has learned.
 It validates all prerequisites (e.g., level, class, attribute requirements) before unlocking a new skill for a character, making it available for the Combat System (1.5) to use.
+It also handles the upgrading logic of skill via skill scrolls.

 #### Game Client

 One of the main components of the software.
 Its primary role is to render the virtual world based on data received from the Game Server and to capture, queue, and transmit player input as commands to the server.

-- **1.0 - Character Control**
+- **1.0 Character Control**

     Responsible for translating the player's physical input  into digital commands and visual representations of the player character's actions on the local screen.